Perevalov/qa_chatbots_exercises/exercise_5/README.md

 ![image](https://user-images.githubusercontent.com/16652575/140662053-c7322282-e219-43db-929c-d0648e541917.png)
 1. If all the components are recognized, move to the next part.

+NOTE: adjust the functionality of your SPARQL Generator/Executor as follows — the component just generates the query and stores it in the triplestore (see [the example](https://github.com/Perevalov/qa_chatbots_exercises/tree/main/exercise_5/qanary_example) for this).

 ### Asking questions with [Qanary pipeline](https://webengineering.ins.hs-anhalt.de:43740/startquestionansweringwithtextquestion)

 1. Navigate to the [Qanary pipeline](https://webengineering.ins.hs-anhalt.de:43740/startquestionansweringwithtextquestion);